-IDS event logs can only be viewed by authorized TOE users (users with the Administrator or Intrusion Event Analyst Roles).
+IDS event logs can only be viewed by authorized TOE users (users with the Administrator or Intrusion Event Analyst Roles or a Custom User Role with the "Analysis & Reporting -> IPS -> Intrusion Events" Permission).
 The data stores of the raw collection data are constantly monitored and if they become too full, new records will replace the oldest records to prevent active/current data loss.
 It is the responsibility of the administrator to perform periodic backups of the event data (via the WebUI backup function) to prevent loss of data.